 Straighteners and curling irons heat your hair to somewhere between 95 and 170° C. When your hair gets heated above 130°C (266°F), you’ve entered the hair damage zone, and letting the hot metal rest on hair for several seconds can burn it right off.
 Here’s what else can happen:

-Heat protectant spray is designed to prevent these kinds of heat-related damage to maintain your healthy hair.
+Heat protectant spray is designed to prevent these kinds of heat-related damage by building a protective barrier between your styling tools and your hair to help maintain your healthy hair.

 A few heat-protecting ingredients have been studied independently to reveal their efficacy, specifically PVP/DMAPA acrylates copolymer, quaternium-70, and hydrolyzed wheat protein.
-In general, these ingredients form a thin film on the hair’s surface, slowing down heat conduction and distributing the heat more evenly.
+In general, these ingredients form a thin film on the hair’s surface, providing a thermal protectant that helps to slow down heat conduction and distribute the heat more evenly.
 This means that hair will heat up gradually rather than suddenly to lessen the shock, resulting in less hair damage.

 Silicones are commonly used to assist in transferring heat slowly when coating hair fibers, and also act as a seal on the hair cuticle to reduce moisture loss caused by heat styling tools, and help protect from heat damage.